dillonforrest/startup/_posts/2015-03-27-more-output-less-input.md

 > Starting a new file let me move around sections without any sunk cost nagging at me and not copy over some sections were weak or not relevant, and the book is better for it.

 As a programmer, I loved seeing this.
 The tech industry has a general aversion to rewriting large pieces of software.
 Project managers vastly prefer refactoring and fixing existing codebases over writing new ones to replace them.
 I always thought that was stupid.
-Anecdotally, I know I can write software to derive the same or even more business value much more quickly than fixing existing shitty software.
+Anecdotally, I believe good engineers can write software to derive the same or even more business value much more quickly than fixing existing shitty software written by bad engineers with nebulous business requirements.

 # 7. Delegate non-essential tasks to others